BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 <a href="../images/sparrow-psbt-7.jpg"><img src="../images/sparrow-psbt-7.jpg" width=600></a>

-You can now input another signature; if you used the above methodology for creating a multisig, hook up the hardware device you have with your computer, and click "Sign" under the USB icon. (emember that you may need to unlock your hardware wallet with a PIN and/or choose the right app, depending on the precise hardware device.
+You can now input another signature; if you used the above methodology for creating a multisig, hook up the hardware device you have with your computer, and click "Sign" under the USB icon.
+Remember that you may need to unlock your hardware wallet with a PIN and/or choose the right app, depending on the precise hardware device.
 Once you've done so, click "Sign".
 You will probably then need to review and OK the signature on the device.

 <a href="../images/sparrow-psbt-8.jpg"><img src="../images/sparrow-psbt-8.jpg" width=600></a>